 - Heroes: Mohinder's day job is as a cab driver.

-- The first episode of Sherlock.
+- The "A Study in Pink" episode of Sherlock.
 It's revealed that the murderer is a cabbie who uses his cab as a cover to pick up his victims.

 - Detective Logan from Law & Order used to be a cab driver in his younger days.
 More than once uses his knowledge to break a suspect's alibi since he knows what the realistic drive times between locations really are and all the tricks drivers use to "fudge" records and cover up mistakes.

 - The Amazing Race uses taxis as the second most common form of transportation (after airplanes), and entire seasons have turned on teams getting good or bad cab drivers.

 - The second half of CSI: NY season 4 had Mac and the team chasing the Taxi Cab killer, who modified his cab to pump exhaust into the rear of the cab and suffocate his victims.